 Make sure that you have FlashPlayer version 10 or above.
 If not, you can download FlashPlayer here:

 What if I do not have administrative access to install programs or change settings on my computer?

 You will need to contact the person or department with administrative rights to your computer.

-UCF lab computers should meet the minimum requirements for the information literacy modules.
+UCF computers in the campus computer labs should meet the minimum requirements for the Information Literacy Modules.

 Why am I getting an Internet Explorer message to update my browser (Compatibility Mode)?

 If you are using Internet Explorer (IE) with Windows 7 to access the Information Literacy Modules, you may get a popup message that says… “update your browser” and underneath in small letters it may say something like “proceed without updating.”